-The ISE may, at the election of the company, be included on a list maintained by the Comptroller of Taxes.
+The ISE may, at the election of the company, be included on a list maintained by the Comptroller of Revenue.
 The list will refer either to the entity itself or (e.g. for administered entities) a class of entities as submitted by the administrator.

-A common customs tariff may apply to goods imported from outside the European Union (EU), the UK, Guernsey or the Isle of Man.
+A common customs tariff may apply to goods imported from outside the European Union (EU), the United Kingdom (UK), Guernsey, or the Isle of Man.
 The amount is dependent on what the goods are and where they are imported from.

 An excise duty tax is payable on imported items, such as alcohol, tobacco, and fuel, at varying rates.

-There are no property taxes in Jersey apart from income tax on Jersey-source property income, stamp duty on Jersey real estate, and rates levied by each parish.
+Taxes on properties in Jersey include income tax on Jersey-source property income, stamp duty on Jersey real estate, and rates levied by each parish.